VirgilSecurity/virgil-cli/README.md

 # Windows OS
 virgil app create --type e2ee <application name>
 ```
+> Note!
+You have to verify your email in order to be able to create more than one application

 ### Delete application
 This command is used to delete application: